PREVIOUS: Healthy I (Part 2)

 If we can accept that we have our own specific lessons to learn, we’ll welcome them instead of complaining.

-Lessons come in ever tighter circles until we’ve completed them, so knowing the stages of growth & accepting the spiral nature of self-healing, can help to appreciate our hard work & recognize successes
+Lessons come in ever tighter circles until we’ve completed them, so knowing the stages of growth & accepting the spiral nature of self-healing (book), can help to appreciate our hard work & recognize successes

 1. Develop awareness – notice what isn’t right in the quality of our life & relationships.
-It’s best to have a non-judgmental, observer’s point of view & friendly curiosity about ourselves.
-This helps avoid triggering old patterns, which originally formed as self-protection.
+It’s best to have a non-judgmental, observer’s point of view & friendly curiosity about ourself.
+This helps avoid triggering old patterns which originally formed as self-protection.

 2. Choose an alternative – this is an action step, but without aiming for perfection in any part of our life.
 It’s finding healthy opposites to break the trance of following the Toxic Family Rules, which can be a surprising & wonderful experience.